 If explicit ack procedure (see 9.49.5.1 (Explicit Ack procedure) then the Duration field of the NDP CTS shall be set to a value D:

-D = TRTS +TPENDING - TPPDU <= D <= TTXOP _REMAINING-TPPDU
+D = TRTS +TPENDING – TCTS <= D <= TTXOP _REMAINING-TPPDU

-where TRTS is the value obtained from the Duration/ID field of the S1G RTS frame that elicited the response, TPPDU is the time, in microseconds, between the end of the PPDU carrying the RTS frame and the end of the of the NDP CTS frame, TPENDING is the estimated time required for the transmission of the frame to be forwarded, its response if required, protection frame exchanges if required, plus applicable IFS durations, and TTXOP_REMAINING is equal to any TTXOP as defined in 8.2.5.2 (Setting for single and multiple protection under enhanced distributed channel access (EDCA)) minus TRTS.
+where TRTS is the value obtained from the Duration/ID field of the S1G RTS frame that elicited the response, TCTS is the time, in microseconds, between the end of the PPDU carrying the RTS frame and the end of the NDP CTS frame, TPENDING is the estimated time required for the transmission of the frame to be forwarded, its response if required, protection frame exchanges if required, plus applicable IFS durations, and TTXOP_REMAINING is equal to any TTXOP as defined in 8.2.5.2 (Setting for single and multiple protection under enhanced distributed channel access (EDCA)) minus TRTS.

 If implicit ack procedure (see 9.49.5.2 (Implicit Ack procedure)), then the Duration/ID field of the NDP CTS frame shall be set according to 8.2.5.7 (Setting for control response frames).
 When using the implicit ack procedure, upon successful reception of a Short Data frame that is preceded by the transmission of an NDP CTS frame as described above, the Relay (relay-STA or relay-AP) should protect the Short Data frame transmission with an RTS/CTS protection mechanism.
 The Duration/ID field of the RTS frame shall be less than or equal to TTXOP for that AC, as defined in 8.2.5.2 (Setting for single and multiple protection under enhanced distributed channel access (EDCA)), minus the estimated time since the start of the reception of the RTS frame with the Order field equal to 1 that was sent by the relay-shared TXOP owner.